-Stockholders will be asked to vote on five proposals.
+Stockholders will be asked to vote on four proposals.
 The proposals are:

-- 1. To elect the 9 nominees named in this proxy statement to the Board; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023; - 3.
-To vote on a non-binding advisory resolution to approve executive compensation; - 4.
-To conduct a non-binding advisory vote on the frequency of future advisory votes on executive compensation; and - 5.
+- 1. To elect the 8 nominees named in this proxy statement to the Board; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2024; - 3.
+To vote on a non-binding advisory resolution to approve executive compensation; and - 4.
 To approve the amendment and restatement of Green Dot's 2010 Equity Incentive Plan.

 Could matters other than Proposal Nos.
-1-5 be decided at the meeting?
+1-4 be decided at the meeting?

 Our bylaws require that we receive advance notice of any proposal to be brought before the meeting by stockholders of Green Dot, and we have not received notice of any such proposals.
-If any other matter were to come before the meeting, the proxy holders appointed by the Board will have the discretion to vote on those matters for you.
+If any other matter were to come before the meeting, the proxy holders appointed by the Board would have the discretion to vote on those matters for you.